wyattscarpenter/base1/README.md

 This is a python implementation of Base1 encoding, as detailed in https://github.com/qntm/base1.
 It follows that API.
 I implemented this largely on 2025-12-29, for fun.

 It is a python library, but you can also use it as a simple command-line utility as a bonus.
-Given a string input, the first argument to the command, if it's composed entirely of As, it will decode it as base1 and print that.
-Otherwise, it will give you the base1n of the base1-encoded data.
+Given a string input, the first argument to the command, it base1 encode that data in the string and give you the base1n of the base1-encoded data.
+(Internally, the program takes whatever Python gives it as the string that "is" argv[1] and then calls .encode() directly on that to get a bytes.
+If you're having problems with complicated utf-8/other-encoding characters, that might be the culprit.)

 qntm's base1 works with javascript concepts, which have analogues in python.
 So, we use `bytes` instead of UInt8Array or whatever, and `int` instead of BigInt.
 The names of functions uses snakecase instead of camelcase.